SDGforskning/sdg-strings/SDG07_query_topic_WoS.md

 ##### Phrase 6

-This phrase finds works about improving affordability and reliability of energy services.
-The general structure is *action + afford/stable + energy*. in the action terms, `reduce` is not truncated due to chemical reduction.
+This phrase finds works about affordability and reliability of energy services.
+The general structure is *afford/stable + energy*.
 In the energy terms, `energy` and `power` are combined with other terms to avoid results from other subject areas (biological energy, mechanical power). `microgrids` etc. are included as these are specific technologies used in areas which may not have access to a centralised power grid system.

 ```Ceylon =
 TS=